megglos/me/README.md

 Hey, my name is Sebastian Bathke, Engineering Manager at Camunda.
 Most friends, family and - since I joined Camunda - also colleagues actually call me Meggle.
 The name originates from my teenage years where a friend after having one beer too much started calling me like this, referring to a [butter brand](https://www.meggle.de/fileadmin/_processed_/sei/p164/se-image-ee5765b14b2b1a0c7f2b6ac804906a02.jpg).
 Eventually the usage of this name spread (pun intended ;) ) and became a default since then, the exact details are somewhat blurry ¯\_(ツ)_/¯.

 I live in Potsdam right at the doorsteps of Berlin but only moved here mid 2021.
 Beforehand I lived in Berlin Kreuzberg for about 10 years.
-I'm originally from a small town in the central eastern part of Germany.
+I'm originally from a small town called Jeßnitz (Anhalt) in the eastern part of Germany.

 Privately I'm heavily interested in Gaming (all Platforms, new titles as well as 90s retro titles) as well as newest PC hardware, home automation tooling and devices as well as tinkering with electronics using my limited soldering skills.
 I was actively bouldering for quite some time but lost track of it during the pandemic and need to reestablish the habit.